-Dr. Roshini Raj, assistant professor of medicine at NYU Langone Medical Center, shares a few symptoms that you might want to pay attention to:
+Dr. Roshini Raj, assistant professor of medicine at NYU Langone Medical Center, shared a few symptoms that you might want to pay attention to:

 'Sand' in your eye

 Burping — a releasing of swallowed air from the stomach through the mouth — really needs no explanation.
-But excessive belching could be a sign of acid reflux or stomach ulcers, Raj says.
+But what causes excessive belching?
+It could be a sign of acid reflux or stomach ulcers, Raj said.
+According to the Mayo Clinic, acid reflux or gastroesophageal reflux disease (GERD) can sometimes cause excessive belching by promoting increased swallowing.
 It's important to know because chronic acid exposure in your esophagus can cause pre-cancerous changes.

 Swollen or painful leg